 Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 1 WEAKNESS: The terms of reference for JIAC published on the PFCC website require updating.
 RISK: Lack of effective formal oversight.
-RECOMMENDATION The terms of reference on the PFCC websiteshould be updated to reflect the currentterms of reference for the JIAC and updatedannually thereafter.
-MANAGEMENT COMMENT The updated terms of reference are in theJIAC papers, however, the summary page onthe website does need updating to ensure itis linked to the most up to date JIAC terms ofreference.
-The CFO will ensure this iscompleted by the OPFCC colleagues whoadminister the website.
+RECOMMENDATION The terms of reference on the PFCC website should be updated to reflect the current terms of reference for the JIAC and updated annually thereafter.
+MANAGEMENT COMMENT The updated terms of reference are in the JIAC papers, however, the summary page on the website does need updating to ensure it is linked to the most up to date JIAC terms of reference.
+The CFO will ensure this is completed by the OPFCC colleagues who administer the website.
 Standard 5.7.21 JIAC ToR 2020 published on PFCC website.
 July 2021 JIAC meeting agenda has JIAC 2020/21 annual report which will include ToR.
 Completed Chief Finance Officer June 2021 Completed

 Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 1 WEAKNESS: ICT Strategy dated April 2019.
-RISK: ICT Strategy does not reflect shared ICT arrangements with Police or long-term impacts of Covid pandemic as they relate to ICT.
 ICT Strategy should be reviewed and updated.
-The update should be reflected in the version/date of the document.
-Important The Digital Strategies for Fire and Police will be created as an output of the new joint Digital Team which is awaiting approval.
-090721 - New Joint Digital team implementation has been approved.
+The update should be reflected in the version (date of the decument Important The Digital Strategies for Fire and Police will be created as an output of the new Clare Chambers, RISK: ICT Strategy does not reflect shared ICT arrangements with Police or long-term impacts of in the version/date of the document. joint Digital Team which is awaiting approval.
+090721 - New Joint Digital team CDO 31 March 2022 Covid pandemic as they relate to ICT. implementation has been approved.
 High level strategic intention document to be completed by 30 Sept 2021, leading to full strategy by end of March 2022.
-Clare Chambers, CDO 31 March 2022

-Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 2 WEAKNESS: The NCFRA ICT A 21/22 NCFRA ICT departmental Plan Important The Business plan for ICT will go to the Clare Departmental business action plan should be produced.
-June 2021 Digital Strategy Board.
-Chambers, 2020/21 I out of date CDO RISK : No current action plan, actions 5.7.21 PB update.
-Business plan went to 30 June 2021 on 20/21 plan may have been DSB last month so this is complete - it is Complete achieved as the document predates on FEG agenda 6.7.21 Covid pandemic.
+Weakness/Risk Recommendation Priority Management Response Timescale/ Status 2 WEAKNESS: The NCFRA ICT Departmental business action plan 2020/21 I out of date RISK: No current action plan, actions on 20/21 plan may have been achieved as the document predates Covid pandemic.
+A 21/22 NCFRA ICT departmental Plan should be produced.
+Important The Business plan for ICT will go to the June 2021 Digital Strategy Board.
+5.7.21 PB update.
+Business plan went to DSB last month so this is complete - it is on FEG agenda 6.7.21 Clare Chambers, CDO 30 June 2021 Complete